-Robert Pimm podcasts are a new way of accessing posts on robertpimm.com and finding about my writing.
+Robert Pimm podcasts are a new way of listening to posts about writing, books and stories.
 Comments and feedback humbly accepted.

 How about some Robert Pimm podcasts?

 ‘It’s great you’re writing,’ my friend Greg said.
 ‘Trouble is, I never have time to read blogs.
 I’m flooded with e-mails, and books to read.
 How about you do some podcasts?
 I listen to ten hours of week of them when I’m out running, or exercising.
 Here in the US, a lot of people listen to podcasts.’

 ‘Nice idea,’ I say.
 ‘But I’m a bit short of time.
 My job seems busier than ever.
 I’m trying to finish my next novel.
 Plus, I have no idea how to make a podcast.
 It all looks bloody complicated.’

 ‘No sweat,’ Greg says.
 ‘I have a friend from the marines.
 He has been making podcasts for a while.
 ‘I’ll ask him to have a chat with you.’